PuneetGopinath/Sanitizers/docs/getting-started.md

 ## Introduction

 A Web Sanitizer is used to prevent XSS attacks.
-Not only Sanitizers are enough to prevent XSS, we also need to validate all sanitized user input.
+Not only sanitizing user input is enough to prevent XSS, we also need to validate all sanitized user input.

 Sanitization is one of the most important topic of web security or cybersecurity.